 Santos, a Brazilian chef who we had the pleasure of chatting with, cooks classic Italian dishes at one of Salisbury’s most popular restaurants, the aptly named Chef Santos.
 Chief Santos, within easy walking distance of Across the Pond also happened to be one of the few places open on a Sunday night.
 Carrie ordered one of the evening specials, the Chicken Frances and I had the Rigatoni Ravioli.
 Mary was kind enough to call and make a reservation for us, and this we were surprised to find at the end of the night resulted in a 10% discount!
 Mary had warned Carrie about the size of the house wine glass, which Carrie found is nearly half a bottle for $7.95.

 Cauble Creek Winery

 What initially drew us to staying in Salisbury was the selection of wineries.
-A short 15 minute drive from Across the Pond is Cauble Creek Winery.
-The winery set in the beautiful North Carolina countryside and has a friendly and knowledgable owner.
-North Carolina might not come to mind as a wine-producing state, but it is known for its muscadine wine, which is a very sweet wine.
+A short 15-minute drive from Across the Pond is Cauble Creek Winery.
+The winery set in the beautiful North Carolina countryside and has a friendly and knowledgeable owner.
+North Carolina might not come to mind as a wine-producing state, but it‘s known for its muscadine wine, which is a very sweet wine.